 One of the most famous monuments discovered is the Roman cisterns, with a capacity of 3,050 cubic meters, as well as the baths.
 Also noteworthy are the villa with a peristyle, the Ancient Theatre, the Necropolis, and the extensive fortifications stretching 3,480 meters.

-👉 On your way back, stop by Kalami and visit To kafeneio ths Kaiths.
-Enjoy a beer or coffee while watching the sunset over Souda Bay.
-The view is mesmerizing and will leave a lasting impression as your final sunset in Chania.
+👉 On your way back, stop by Kalami and visit Rogdia.
+Sip a coffee or a cold beer while watching the sunset over Souda Bay.
+It’s the perfect ending to your Chania journey.

 If you have an extra day or two, consider exploring more activities and places, such as: